NATIONAL MUSEUM OF AMERICAN HISTORY

 None

-While performing with Sweet Honey In The Rock, Reagon earned her PhD from Howard University in 1975, enhancing her knowledge of overlooked aspects of Black history.
+While performing with Sweet Honey In The Rock, Reagon earned her PhD from Howard University in 1975, becoming a central scholar in the burgeoning field of Black vernacular music study.
 Her dissertation focused on the songs of the Civil Rights Movement, documenting an important cultural history that had previously been neglected.
 This research laid the groundwork for Voices of the Civil Rights Movement, a double CD set released in 1980 and reissued in 1997 by Smithsonian Folkways.
 The collection includes 43 tracks featuring prominent figures like Fannie Lou Hamer, the SNCC Freedom Singers, Bernice Johnson Reagon, and Cordell Reagon.
 By incorporating field recordings from mass gatherings and protests, this project provides an accessible resource for audiences to understand the Civil Rights Movement through sound.

 None